kubesphere-sigs/fluent-operator-walkthrough/README.md

 EOF
 ```

-You'll see the Fluentd CRs created:
+We should see the Fluentd CRs created:

 ```shell
 kubectl -n fluent get fluentdconfig